MEDICATIONS USED FOR TREATING DOG AGGRESSION

 - Medications for dog aggression are not a quick fix.

-- Medications for dog aggression don’t change your dog’s personality.
+- Medications used specifically for dog aggression don’t change your dog’s personality.

 - Medication with SSRIs and TCAs for dog aggression does not cause addictions.
 Benzodiazepines which are sometimes used for anxiety can be addictive, but these should not be used to treat dog aggression.